HaydenMacDonald/multigitminder/README.md

 - `value` - Numeric value of data point input (default value of 1).

 Optional
-- `comment` - Optional comment about the data point.
+- `comment` - Optional comment about the data point (default: 'via multigitminder API call at [ timestamp ]').

 ## Outputs
-- `data` - Resulting data object returned by the Beeminder API.
-- `time` - Datetime the data point request was made to the API.
+- Print statement confirming the value, goal, time, and comment of data point sent to Beeminder.

 ## Secrets & Environmental Variables

-`multigitminder` requires a Beeminder auth token as an input, stored as a secret in your chosen repo(s).
+`multigitminder` requires a **Beeminder username and auth token** as an input, stored as secrets in your chosen repo(s).
 For help on how to store a secret in your repo, see the [GitHub Docs](https://docs.github.com/en/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository).

 ## Example Usage